angelol/smart_account_creator/README.md

 means the money will automatically be refunded to you.

 If you want to use this code or need help modifying it to your needs, please contact me at: hello@eos-account-creator.com

+## Peer reviews
+If you want to review the code, that would be great.
+It's important for the community to have peer-reviewed, trusted, account creation smart contract code.
+Quick note to anyone wanting to verify the deployment (as there is no such things as etherscan yet, where you can upload the code): The code currently deployed on ```accountcreat``` is compiled with ```-Oz``` to save RAM.